FustaNivago/react-entrerprise-starterkit/README.md

 # react-entrerprise-starterkit
 The modular architecture approach serves as a skeleton for enterprise projects.
-It might be useful for beginners or educational purposes as well as for quick start developing new project.
+It might be useful for beginners and educational purposes, as well as for quickly starting a new project.

 ## How do I start my React enterprise application?
 **What frameworks, libraries should I use and what architecture to choose?** <br/>